thebe14/caso/doc/source/installation.rst

 Pre-requisites
 --------------

-If you are planning to use caso for generating accounting records for EGI, you will need a valid APEL/SSM configuration.
+If you are planning to use ``cASO`` for generating accounting records for EGI, you will need a valid APEL/SSM configuration.
 Follow the documentation available at the `EGI FedCloud wiki
 <https://wiki.egi.eu/wiki/Fedcloud-tf:WorkGroups:Scenario4#Publishing_Records>`_